trixi-framework/Trixi.jl/docs/src/time_integration.md

 8. Advanced constructors:
 There are two additional constructors for the `PairedExplicitRK2` method besides the one taking in a semidiscretization `semi`:
   - `PairedExplicitRK2(num_stages, monomial_coeffs)` constructs a `num_stages`-stage method from the given optimal monomial coefficients $\boldsymbol \alpha$.
-  The use-case for this constructor would be if the optimal coefficients cannot be constructed using the optimization routine by Ketcheoson and Ahmadia.
-  This may be due to a large number of stages $S$.
+  This constructor is useful when the optimal coefficients cannot be obtained using the optimization routine by Ketcheson and Ahmadia, possibly due to a large number of stages $S$.
   - `PairedExplicitRK2(num_stages, tspan, eig_vals::Vector{ComplexF64})` constructs a `num_stages`-stage using the optimization approach by Ketcheson and Ahmadia for the (reduced) spectrum `eig_vals`.
   The use-case for this constructor would be a large system, for which the computation of all eigenvalues is infeasible.